MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-register.md

   # Import the registration module that was downloaded with the GitHub tools
   Import-Module C:\AzureRMureStack-Tools-Master\Registration\RegisterWithAzureRMure.psm1

-  $CloudAdminCred = Get-Credential -UserName AzureRMURESTACK\CloudAdmin -Message "Enter the credentials to access the privileged endpoint."
+  $CloudAdminCred = Get-Credential -UserName AZURESTACK\CloudAdmin -Message "Enter the credentials to access the privileged endpoint."
   $ActivationKey = "<activation key>" New-AzureRMsActivationResource -PrivilegedEndpointCredential $CloudAdminCred ` -PrivilegedEndpoint AzureRMS-ERCS01 `